 As the weeks progressed, my own work assignments became established mainly for snowshoeing and cross-country skiing instruction, both of which also sat very well in my own interests.
 What could be nicer than taking groups to snowshoe in the beautiful winter scenery of Ranua and admire the northern lights or to teach a traditional Finnish sport that has always a special spot in my very own heart?

-How is it like to work as a tour guide?
+How is it like to work as a tour guide in Lapland?

 You could describe the tour guide job as a fairly versatile one.
 The work day can begin with an early ice fishing guided tour and continue until midnight in the form of a northern lights safari.
 So working days can be long, especially during the most busy winter season.
 For me this wasn’t a problem at all, because when you enjoy the things that you are doing, time often passes even surprisingly fast.